shaldokin/picual/README.md

 If using the `with` protocol, the dumper will close automatically on exit.

 Also you must run the `update()` method for the dumper to collect data.
-However if you set the constructor paramater `update_thread` to true, it will automatically update in a new thread.
+However if you set the constructor paramater `use_thread` to true, it will automatically update in a new thread.

 If dumping to a buffer with `dumpns`, you can access the data with the `data` property.